ASTROPHYSICAL DYNAMICS - 2022/3

 Methods of Teaching / Learning

-22 hours of lectures (2h/week); 11 hours of tutorial classes (1h/week); 11 hours of computer lab for the coursework assignment (1h/week)
+22 hours of lectures (2h/week; also available as captured content and written notes); 11 hours of tutorial classes (1h/week); 11 hours of computer lab for the coursework assignment (1h/week); 106 hours of independent learning.

-The final examination will be of 1.5hr duration, with two questions from three to be attempted.
-In addition, there will be a coursework assignment.
-In the first part of the assignment, all students will write an orbit integrator to solve the orbits of planets orbiting a star.
+Assessment will be through fortnightly online summative class tests (10%, with 24 hours to complete) and through a coursework assignment (90%).
+In the first part of the assignment, all students will write an orbit integrator to solve the orbit of a planet orbiting a star.
+They will learn about the difference between “symplectic” and “non-sympletic” integrators, and how to test and validate their numerical code.
 The students will then build on this to develop their own projects, exploring an aspect of the course that they found particularly interesting.
 This can be, for example, modelling the formation of "Kirkwood gaps" in the Solar System, or modelling the orbits of stars in our Galaxy and how they change due to the presence of dark matter.
 Since each project is unique and students interact weekly with the course leader to obtain feedback and advice on their project, anonymous marking for this coursework assignment will not be possible.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.